wnda/web-animations-api-shiv/README.md

 # web-animations-api-shiv
-### Bringing WAAPI to older browsers with a little trickery
+Bringing WAAPI to older (though not ancient) browsers, with a little trickery

 ## What is this?
 This is an unofficial Web Animations API shiv, as opposed to the canonical Web Animations polyfill, which you can find here: https://github.com/web-animations/web-animations-js